M-AV/Code-Challenges/README.md

-# CodeEval
+# Code Challenges
-Occasionally, when I have nothing better to do, I spend some time solving some challenges from CodeEval.
+Occasionally, when I have nothing better to do, I spend some time solving code challenges.
 This project contains all my solutions.

-Some of these solutions are quite old and some were originally written directly into CodeEval's code editor, so the quality of these solutions might vary.
+Many years ago I did some CodeEval challenges, but the site seems to be gone.

+Many of these were done for learning purposes and/or just fun so the quality probably sucks. ¯\_(ツ)_/¯